 - New big flat, a smart home with all things voice controlled.

 - My pension is safe, not much but enough to survive.

-- I do not notice the pain of syringes, flexulas or blood drawing.
+- I do not notice the pain of syringes, flexulas or draw blood

 I know nobody wants to switch to be in my wheelchair position.
 This list is for me and all the other paraplegic and quadriplegic humans out there to keep on smiling.